 armed guards.
 The Romans in Jesus' day had a hard

-and fast rule that any guard caught sleeping or otherwise neglecting his duties
+and fast rule that any guard derelict in his duties were immediately

 killed.
 In